Carl Cain

-Carl Cecil Cain (born August 2, 1934) is an American retired basketball player who competed in the 1956 Summer Olympics.
+Carl Cecil Cain (August 2, 1934 – June 2, 2024) was an American basketball player.
+He was a member of the United States national team that won the Olympic gold medal in the 1956 Summer Olympics.
 Born in Freeport, Illinois, Cain played college basketball for the Iowa Hawkeyes.

-His number is retired by the University of Iowa basketball program.
+His number was retired by the University of Iowa basketball program.
 He is an inductee to the Des Moines Register State of Iowa Sports Hall of Fame.
-He was a member of the United States national team, which won the Olympic gold medal in 1956.

 Early life

-Carl Cain was born in Freeport, Illinois, on August 2, 1934.
+Cain was born in Freeport, Illinois, on August 2, 1934, to parents Sammie Cain Jr. and Ines Williams.
 He played with future Iowa Hawkeyes player McKinley Davis during his junior year in high school to win the Illinois state high school title in 1951.
 Bucky O'Connor recruited Davis to Iowa City and Davis asked Cain to accompany him.
 O'Connor liked the prospect of Cain joining the Iowa team.
 Cain initially decided to major in political science.

+Career

 Fabulous Five

 Cain was part of an Iowa Hawkeyes group termed the Fabulous Five who were part of the Final Four in the NCAA tournament for two years straight in the 1955–56 season, with only one other Iowa team in 1980 completing the feat since then.
 The group also consisted of Bill Logan, Bill Schoof, Bill Seaberg, and Sharm Scheuerman.
 Cain said in 2005 that the Fabulous Five were not "exceptionally talented", but that they "came together at Iowa at a time when our skills meshed with the coaching we received.
 When that happened, we became something special."
 Although any of the five players were able to have the lead role in a game, Cain was chosen as the Most Valuable Player during their sophomore and senior years.
 During their junior year, they were the first Iowa team to average 80 points per game.

 During the first game to reach the Final Four in 1955, the Hawkeyes lost 76–73 to the La Salle Explorers.
 During that game, Cain had 17 points and 24 rebounds.
 In 1956, the Hawkeyes won 17 games straight to play in the NCAA title game against the San Francisco Dons.
 Cain had 17 points and 12 rebounds in the game.